-The Story Behind Al the WOPs
+The Story Behind Al the Wops

-Al’s place was constructed in 1915 by Lee Bing and three partners who ran a Chinese restaurant here in Locke, California.
+Al the Wop’s was constructed in 1915 by Lee Bing and three partners who ran a Chinese restaurant here in Locke, California.
 In 1934 Al Adami and an associate came up the river from Ryde to become the first non-Chinese business in town.
 Later Al purchased the building from Lee Bing and continued in the business until his death in 1961.

-Many traditions are still alive and well at Al’s, the dollars are still on the ceiling and you are expected to take your tie off before you come in.
-In its almost 100 year history Al the WOPs has become a destination for bikers, boaters and tourists from around the world.
+Many of those traditions are still alive and well at Al’s, the dollars are still on the ceiling, you are expected to take your tie off before you come in, and you definitely want to leave your worries outside.
+In its almost 100 year history Al the Wop’s has become a destination for bikers, boaters and tourists from around the world.
 We pride ourselves on holding on to the values that Al established.
 It’s a place to leave your worries at the door, enjoy good drink and food, and experience the community of the California Delta with your friends.

 (Regular Menu until 4pm Taco Monday 4 ~ 8pm)

 (Regular Menu until 4pm All you can eat pasta night 4pm ~ 8pm)

 Thursday: 11am ~ at least 10pm

 Saturday: 11am ~ Late

 Sunday: 11am ~ at least 10pm